 Three connected scenes showing children, teenagers, and adults interacting with Digimon creatures, illustrating the franchise growing up with its audience.

-Over the years, the stories got deeper, and the themes started to hit closer to home.
-That’s probably one reason the series still matters to people who watched it way back, and it’s managed to pull in new fans who want more than just a simple monster show.
+Digimon started out as an adventure for children — digital monsters, wild new worlds, all the hallmarks of a Saturday morning staple.
+But it didn’t stop there.
+Over the years, the stories got deeper, the character arcs more psychologically grounded, and the themes started to hit closer to home.
+That’s a major reason the series still matters to people who watched it way back, and it has managed to pull in new fans who want more than just a simple monster battle show.

 Key Takeaways